What is the Earned Income Tax Credit (EITC)? |

 Back to top |

-For an estimate on the value of your EITC, use the Center on Budget and Policy Priorities Tax Credit Estimator. |
+For an estimate on the value of your EITC, use the Center on Budget and Policy Priorities Tax Credit Calculator. |

 When can I receive benefits from the Earned Income Tax Credit (EITC)? |